jonthegeek/rapid/principles.md

 ## Class names

 I've gone back and forth between "api_{class}" and "{class}" for the class names.
-The rule that seems to be emerging is to add "api_" when necessary, but try not to do so.
-This rule still might change.
+I am currently settled on using "{class}", because the only function I conflict with is `base::license()`, which just prints info about the R license.
 I also belatedly noticed that I had `server()` (singular) where the OAS specification has `servers()`.
-I have belatedly updated that.
+I have updated that.
-Be careful to match the class names to the pluralization in the specification.
+Be careful to match the class names to the pluralization in the specification!

 ## Specification extensions